EPCCed/eidf-docs/docs/services/s3/tutorial.md

 ### Configure the AWS CLI

-To interact with the EIDF S3 Service, the AWS CLI needs to know the S3 endpoint URL, access key and secret.
+To interact with the EIDF S3 Service, the AWS CLI needs to know the S3 endpoint URL, an access key and the access key's associated secret.
 This can be configured in one of three ways: via an AWS CLI configuration command, manually writing configuration and credentials files, or defining via environment variables.

 #### Set endpoint and credentials configuration